Fast Distributed PageRank Computation: A Faster Distributed Algorithm (for Undirected Graphs)

-\begin{lemma} One time stitching in parallel from each node always finishes within $O(1)$ rounds. \end{lemma} \begin{proof} Each node knows all of its short walk's (or coupon's) destination address.
-Each time when a (source or connector) node wants to stitch, it randomly chooses one of its unused coupons (created in Phase 1).
-Then it contacts the destination node (holding the coupon) through {\em direct} communication and informs it as the next connector node (or stitching point).
-Since the network allows $\polylog n$ congestion, this will finish in constant rounds.
+\begin{lemma} With the message size $O(\log n)$ in Phase 2, one stitching step from each node in parallel can be done in one round. \end{lemma} \begin{proof} Each node knows all of its short walks' (or coupons') destination address and the $Coupon_{ID}$.
+Each time when a source or connector node wants to stitch, it chooses its unused coupons (created in Phase 1) sequentially in order of the coupon IDs.
+Then it contacts the destination node (holding the coupon) through {\em direct} communication and informs the destination node as the next connector node or stitching point.
+Therefore, in each round, it is sufficient for any node to send to connector node $u$ the maximal $Coupon_{ID}$ with destination $u$ that it has used so far.
+This implies that message size of $O(\log n)$ bits per edge suffices for this process.
+Since we assume the network allows $O(\log^3 n)$ congestion, this one time stitching from each node in parallel will finish in one round. \end{proof}